overcastsoftware/framtal/README.md

 # `framtal`

-This is an application demonstrating how an individual would view, alter and finally submit their tax return for a given year in the Island.is ecosystem.
+This is an application demonstrating how an individual would view, alter and finally submit their tax return for the current year in the Island.is ecosystem.

 # Set up